 Charles Steiner, Manager, Innovations Operations, Cleveland Clinic Innovations

 Charles Steiner has over 25 years of experience in medical technology development.
 Prior to joining CCI, Charles was a product development engineer for the Center for Neurological Restoration and a business and technology developer for the Center for Minimally Invasive Surgery at Cleveland Clinic.
 His contributions have been in the field of surgical navigation for cranial and spinal indications, neuromodulation for movement and cognitive indications as well as neuromodulation for headache and autonomic indications.
 Charles received his BS in chemistry and computer science from Case Western Reserve University.

-Caroline C. Whitacre, PhD, Vice President for Research, The Ohio State University
+Caroline C. Whitacre, PhD, Senior Vice President for Research, The Ohio State University

 Dr. Caroline Whitacre is a professor of microbial infection and immunity, and has served as the vice president for research at The Ohio State University since 2008.
 Her expertise on immunological mechanisms and gender differences in multiple sclerosis has made her one of the world’s most acknowledged authorities on autoimmune disease.
 Dr. Whitacre is responsible for the overall strategic planning and infrastructure support for the university’s $967M annual basic and applied research program.
 Dr. Whitacre has published extensively, is a member of various professional groups, and has many professional honors.
 Dr. Whitacre received her BA and PhD degrees from Ohio State and completed her postdoctoral training at Northwestern Medical School in Chicago.
 She joined the College of Medicine faculty in 1981.